joagre/bespoke/doc/prepare_image.md

 ethernet-over-usb interfaces to `usbeth` solves this.
 More on that later.

-Test the connection over ISB
+Test the connection over USB:

 * Test `ping 192.168.7.1` on the host
 * Test `ping 192.168.7.2` on the Pi